 “It was the biggest scandal of the century.
-It was so controversial,” David Pablos, a filmmaker and the director of an upcoming film based on the event, told AQ.
+It was so controversial,” David Pablos, a filmmaker and the director of a film based on the event and premiering November 19, told AQ.

 Initial reports of the party that night in 1901 counted 42 men in attendance, but the number was later revised to 41.
 The 42nd man, as the story goes, was Ignacio de la Torre y Mier, the son-in-law of Mexico’s then President Porfirio Díaz.
 Rumors endure that his connections to power spared him from suffering the fate and humiliation of his peers.

 Over time, the number 41 came to carry a stigma, even as the details of what happened in 1901 were nearly forgotten in the ensuing years of revolution and national transformation.

 “The way the legend remained alive was through this stigma of using the number 41 to accuse men of being effeminate and implicitly homosexual,” said Dr. Robert McKee Irwin, a professor at the University of California Davis.
 For decades, people consciously avoided the number 41, leaving the number off street addresses, military and police units, and hotel rooms, for example.

 “By the time several generations went by, the vast majority of the people who were avoiding the usage of 41 in a kind of vague, homophobic way had no idea where the stigma came from,” Irwin told AQ.